Verophil/MarketMate/STLC/Test reporting.md

-### Scenario 00: Template
+### Scenario 17: Verify system behavior when user enters an unrealistic age (150 years old)

-As a user of MarketMate, I can not access alcoholic products if younger than 18 but I can still browse all the other categories.
+As a user of MarketMate, I have to aneter a realistic age.

 | Step# | Action                               | Expected outcome                                           | OK/NOK | URL                                                | Link to issue               |
 |-------|--------------------------------------|------------------------------------------------------------|--------|----------------------------------------------------|-----------------------------|